Sarva-Tech/sarvalekh/content/blog/cloudflare-outage-18th-nov-2025.md

 That's all for this blog.
 Stay tuned, and we'll come back with another blog featuring an in-depth analysis of what caused the incident at Cloudflare.

 Note: This blog has been deployed using Cloudflare Pages. ;)

+[UPDATE: 20th Nov - 2025]

+The Cloudflare team released a blog explaining the cause of the issue.
+Read their in-depth article on the [Cloudflare outage](https://blog.cloudflare.com/18-november-2025-outage/).

+They have confirmed that the issue was not caused by a cyber attack or any malicious activity.
+Instead, the outage that impacted almost 20% of the internet was caused by an oversized file, which propagated across all their machines.